 Frecon was born in 1941 in Mexico, Pennsylvania.
 Following a degree in fine arts from Pennsylvania State University in 1963, she spent three years at the École nationale supérieure des Beaux-Arts in Paris and studied paintings in museums throughout Europe.

 The artist’s work has been represented by David Zwirner since 2008.
 Previous solo shows with the gallery include recent painting (New York, 2010); paper (New York, 2013); oil paintings and sun (New York, 2015); watercolors and small oil paintings (London, 2017); recent oil paintings (New York, 2017); and Suzan Frecon (Hong Kong, 2018), which marked her first solo exhibition in Asia.
 In 2020, the solo exhibition oil paintings was on view at the gallery's New York location.
 At David Zwirner, London, recent paintings, oil and water was presented in 2022.

 Frecon has exhibited widely in the United States and internationally.
-In 2008, her work was the subject of a major solo exhibition, form, color, illumination: Suzan Frecon painting, at The Menil Collection in Houston, Texas, which traveled to Kunstmuseum Bern in Switzerland.
-She has participated in a number of group exhibitions such as the 2000 and 2010 Whitney Biennial.
+In 2008, her work was the subject of a major solo exhibition, form, color, illumination: Suzan Frecon painting, at The Menil Collection in Houston, Texas, which traveled to the Kunstmuseum Bern in Switzerland.
+She has participated in a number of group exhibitions such as the 2000 and 2010 Whitney Biennials.

+The artist was inducted into the American Academy of Arts and Letters in 2022.
 In 2016, Frecon received the Artist Award from the Artists’ Legacy Foundation in Oakland, California.